Possible Lorentz symmetry violation from broken Weyl invariance: Introduction

 Weyl symmetry must be broken in the infrared.
 Recently, it has been shown that the Hilbert-Einstein action can be obtained from the matterless part of Weyl gravity after the symmetry breakdown of Weyl symmetry via either Stueckelberg mechanism \cite{Gh1, Gh2} or Coleman-Weinberg mechanism \cite{Oda1,Oda2}.
-While these works focus on the spontaneous symmetry breakdown of Weyl symmetry and its related issues, in this work we will by contrast simply adopt this scenario and consider the case where the Weyl gauge field is the ``order parameter" such that the Weyl symmetry breaking is triggered by a non-vanishing fixed vacuum expectation value $\omega_{\mu}$ of the Weyl gauge field at some high energy scale.
-This fixed vector background then becomes the source that induces the Lorentz violation.\footnote{For some aspects of Lorentz violation due to aetherlike fields, see Refs. \cite{Gomes,Lan}.} We restrict ourselves to investigate a specific model of linear Weyl gravity coupled to a scalar field and focus our attention to the effects produced by this Lorentz-violating background at low energies.
+In other words, the Hilbert-Einstein action could be a symmetry-broken phase of the Weyl action and the Planck scale is an emerging scale generated via these mechanisms.\footnote{The Planck scale generated from models governed by a global Weyl symmetry instead of a local one was discussed in \cite{Ferreira1, Hill1, Ferreira2}.} Note that Coleman-Weinberg mechanism arises from the explicit breaking of scale symmetry via the trace anomaly, which is turned on by quantum loops and is proportional to the $\beta$-function of the running coupling constant.
+Thus, quantum mechanics furnishes the trace anomaly and then induces the generation of mass scales.
+This mass generating mechanism is a pure quantum effect.\footnote{See Ref. \cite{Hill} for the elaboration of this point and the role of the renormalization group in this mechanism.} The above-mentioned works focus on the symmetry breakdown of Weyl symmetry and its related issues.
+In this work we consider the scenario in which the Weyl gauge field is the ``order parameter" such that the Weyl symmetry breaking is triggered by a non-vanishing fixed vacuum expectation value $\omega_{\mu}$ of the Weyl gauge field at some high energy scale.
+This fixed vector background then becomes the source that induces the Lorentz violation.\footnote{For some aspects of Lorentz violation due to aetherlike fields, see Refs. \cite{Gomes,Lan}.} The fact that a non-vanishing vacuum expectation value of the Weyl gauge field could be realized in the Weyl broken phase has been shown in \cite{Oda2}.
+However, the physical consequences derived from this Lorentz-violating background at low energies have not been explored.
+In this paper, we take steps towards studying some of them.
+We restrict ourselves to investigate a specific model of linear Weyl gravity coupled to a scalar field.
+This model has the virtue of simplifying the analysis without discarding the essential features we would like to address.